 The Heritage Skyline, produced exclusively at Little Morton Farmis a lovely hybrid bird which is produced from a number of Heritage breeds including the Cream Crested Legbar.

-They are available as either sexed day old chicks or fully reared 18 week old pullets which are reared by us on Hi Peak Organic feed and allowed to free range from 8-10 weeks old allowing them to grow naturally expressing their natural behaviour.
+They are available as fully reared 18 week old pullets which are reared by us on Hi Peak Organic feed and allowed to free range from 8-10 weeks old allowing them to grow naturally expressing their natural behaviour.
 They are vaccinated for Marek's disease and Infectious Bronchitis.

 The Heritage skylines are a bird that range really well and thrive when free ranging producing the tastiest eggs that look lovely too.